 SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 20.
 Value, protect and enhance the character and built quality of settlements and neighbourhoods and the county's heritage assets, including conservation areas, historic environment and cultural heritage.
 Built environment Number and percentage of listed buildings and Scheduled Ancient Monuments on Buildings at Risk Register (English Heritage).
 Up-to-date countywide information will be presented in the next AMR and which is due to be published in 2014.
 However, this data would be too large to incorporate into this template.
-There are numerous listed buildings within the parish and two SAMs.
-None are currently recorded in the Buildings at Risk Register.
+There are numerous listed buildings within the parish and three Scheduled Ancient Monuments.
+None of these are currently recorded in the Buildings at Risk Register.
+The Conservation Area in Ross and Bridstow is however described as being in a 'very bad' condition, with a 'high' vulnerability and a 'deteriorating' trend.
 There were 79 heritage assets in Herefordshire that were considered to be at high risk and included in the Heritage at Risk Register 2014.
-To wherever possible improve upon or otherwise maintain current status.
-None of Holme Lacy's listed buildings or SAMs are considered to be at risk at present.
-Buildings at Risk Register (English Heritage; search March 2015)
+Promote opportunities to achieve the removal of heritage assets from the at risk register, and to wherever possible improve upon or otherwise maintain current status None of Bridstow's listed buildings or SAMs are considered to be at risk at present, however the Conservation Area as a whole is at risk.
+Heritage at Risk Register (English Heritage; search March 2015)

 SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 20.
 Value, protect and enhance the character and built quality of settlements and neighbourhoods and the county's heritage assets, including conservation areas, historic environment and cultural heritage.
 Built environment The need for, frequency and outcomes of planning enforcement investigations/ planning appeals concerning aspects of local loss of heritage assets, locally important buildings within the parish and particularly within a conservation area.
 Countywide data would be too large to incorporate into this template.
-There are no outstanding enforcement actions or appeals concerning local loss of heritage assets locally important buildings particularly within conservation areas within Holme Lacy NDP area.
+There are no outstanding enforcement actions or appeals concerning local loss of heritage assets locally important buildings particularly within conservation areas within the Bridstow NDP area.
 No historic records of any planning enforcement action or appeals concerning locally important buildings within the two conservation areas.
 To wherever possible improve upon or otherwise maintain current status Current status must be verified by Dvt Mgt and Enforcement Officers, but the NDP can help to avoid enforcement action and appeals during the plan period.
 Council Dvt Mgt records (searched March 2015)

-Appendix A3 - Environmental issues identified from the Holme Lacy baseline
+Appendix A3 - Environmental issues identified from the Bridstow baseline